 Applications are invited for PhD Fellowships under DAAD’s In-country/In-region Fellowship Program for 2018 Round in East Africa.
-DAAD will pay tuition fees to the university according to the submitted fees structure and a monthly stipend to the scholarship holder, covering the cost of living including accommodation.
+DAAD will pay tuition fees to the university according to the submitted fees structure and a monthly stipend to the program holder, covering the cost of living including accommodation.

 This research aims to understand the synergies of the elements and systems included in the nexus with a GIS application.
 The analysis of multiple systems rather than a multicriteria analysis will allow bettering understanding the synergies of the systems and individual criteria including social, environmental, economic and governance systems.